NatalieJClark/makerbnb/README.md

 - [x] Learn to set up a new Spring Boot project from scratch.
 - [x] Learn to handle requests using controllers in a Spring Boot project.
 - [x] Learn to write feature tests in Java using Playwright.
+- [x] Learn to pass data from controllers to Thymeleaf templates.
+- [x] Learn to iterate through arrays in Thymeleaf templates.